 Joseph Higgins (1885-1925)

-Joseph Higgins was born in Ballincollig, near Cork, in 1885.
+Joseph Higgins, father-in-law of Seamus Murphy, was born in Ballincollig, near Cork, in 1885.
 His father William Higgins, a teacher and historian, had been jailed for his part in the Fenian Rising of 1867, and thereafter could only gain employment as a cooper in the Ballincollig Powder Mills.
 After the family moved to Cork around 1900, Joseph was employed by the tea firm of Newsome & Co, and also attended night classes at the Crawford School of Art.
 His talents as a sculptor were recognised quickly and he received several awards for his carved wooden and modelled clay sculptures.
 His style of clay modelling may have been inspired by the work of Rodin, but as Higgins never travelled outside Ireland, he must have learned of Rodin’s work mainly through art journals and books.